ftalbrecht/manjaro-aur-base/README.md

 get/build the docker container
 ==============================

-You need docker.
+You need docker (if you are running `systemd`, start it with `systemctl start docker`).
 You can either get the corresponding image from [hub.docker.com](https://hub.docker.com/r/ftschindler/manjaro-aur-base/) (it will not be updated regularly) or build the image locally (recommended):